 Openly sharing MIBs enables multi-vendor solutions to work, giving departments of transportation the freedom to select the best solution for their needs while avoiding being locked into a single vendor or paying integration fees.
 Not only does it protect an agency’s investment, it promotes fair and open competition, deterring price discrimination and preventing taxpayers from overpaying for transportation infrastructure.

-“This is a greater good case and we realized quickly that this issue was much bigger than us,” said Tom Stiles, Executive Vice President of Urban Solutions for Intelight, a Q-Free brand.
+“This is a greater good case and we realized quickly that this issue was much bigger than us,” said Tom Stiles, Executive vice president of urban solutions at Q-Free.
 “When every company operates with its own standards, states, cities, and the public lose.
 Proprietary MIBs are stifling innovation and forcing agencies to spend unnecessary money to manage traffic efficiently.
 The only way to get truly smart cities is to open these MIBs up so all technology pieces can communicate with each other.”

 MIBs provide a common language for central traffic management systems and transportation management devices to communicate.
 For traffic signal operations, the MIBs are used to manage traffic signals through the advanced transportation controllers (ATC) located in a cabinet on the roadside.
 While approximately 15- 20% of the objects found in the MIBs for ATCs have been standardized (NTCIP 1201 and 1202 standards), the remaining 75-80% of the objects are manufacturer specific.
 This severely limits interoperability between devices and systems from different vendors and impedes customers from choosing the best available solutions from multiple vendors.
 Sharing MIBs freely between manufacturers and agencies can alleviate these problems and help rid streets of unnecessary congestion caused by a lack of choice.